Factbook

 Product group Description Year

-Closure of production line in Kuantan, Malaysia 2021
+1,4-Butanediol Closure of production line in Kuantan, Malaysia 2021

-(thousand metric tons per year)
+Thousand metric tons per year

 Product group Capacity